-Definition: A legal description of property is a way to define or accurately pinpoint where a particular piece of property is located.
-A street address also identifies a physical location but not in the same way that a legal description defines it and, in fact, they sometimes don't even match.
+A legal description of property is a way to define or accurately pinpoint where a particular piece of property is located.
+A street address also identifies a physical location but not in the same way that a legal description defines it.
+In fact, they sometimes don't even match.

-Some legal descriptions are very simple and involve a lot and a block within a subdivision name.
-Even those can be wrong when verified by surveying equipment.
+Some legal descriptions are very simple and involve a lot and a block within a subdivision name, but even those specifics can be wrong when verified by surveying equipment.

 Metes and Bounds Legal Description

 A more common legal description is metes and bounds.
-This involves using the public surveying system, which starts from when the United States issued its patent, right after snatching land away from Native Americans.
-It uses townships and ranges.
-Land is divided into sections, and each section is 640 acres.
-The legal description pinpoints the location of the subject property within its particular Township, Range and Section, which might also involve degrees and distance.
+This is a public surveying system that is centuries old.
+Using this method, townships and ranges are divided into sections, each totaling 640 acres.
+The legal description pinpoints the location of a given property within its particular township, range, and section.

-Think of this as a big grid of squares.
-Each section is 640 acres.
-A half section is 320 acres.
+This system can be thought of as a big grid of squares.
+For reference, each section is 640 acres.
+A half-section is 320 acres.
 A quarter section is 160 acres.
 Half of a quarter section is 80 acres.
 A quarter of a quarter section is 40 acres.

-To designate a particular parcel of property, if it is an evenly divided parcel, one might refer to an area encompassing 20 acres as the S 1/2 of the SW 1/4 of the SE 1/4 of Section 32, T1N.
-This would be a very easy parcel of land to find on a map.
-It becomes more complicated when metes and bounds is required to explain the location.
+If we were to designate a particular parcel of property that's been evenly divided, one might refer to an area encompassing 20 acres as the south half of the southwest fourth of the southeast fourth of Section 32, T1N.
+That would be a very easy parcel of land to find on a map.
+It becomes more complicated when metes and bounds are required to explain the location.

-In a metes and bounds legal description, one would designate the starting point, also known as the POB, the point of beginning.
-For example, you might begin at the SW corner of the SE 1/4 of Section 32, T1N and go a certain number of feet at a particular degree.
+In a metes and bounds legal description, one would designate the starting point, also known as the POB, or the "point of beginning."
+For example, you might begin at the southwest corner of the southeast fourth of Section 32, T1N and go a certain number of feet to a particular degree.
 The legal description would continue to take you in a variety of different degrees and angles until you have connected the line back to the point of beginning and have drawn an accurate map of your property boundaries.

-Sometimes you can find your own corner markers in the ground, but that is more likely to happen on a property with acreage and a metes and bounds description than a lot and block.
+Sometimes, you can find your own corner markers in the ground, but that is more likely to happen on a property with acreage and a metes and bounds description than with a lot and block.